Automattic/wp-calypso/apps/full-site-editing/README.md

 ## Local Development

-Build (or `run dev`) and symlink both the theme and the plugin into a local WordPress install.
+Build (or `run dev`) and symlink the plugin into a local WordPress install.

 E.g.